 3. Do Research on the Features they Offer

 Aside from brand safety tools, your company should choose an SSP that includes real time bidding and price floor features.
 These are just two of the more prominent features that set apart one SSP from another.

 In order to save your company unnecessary costs, you should choose an SSP that is easy to implement and will not require a pricey development team to set up.
 From the standpoint of a publisher, if the SSP doesn’t come with an easily understandable operating procedure or an included call center for inquiries, then skip it and move onto finding the next best SSP.

 The bottom line is that supply-side platforms completely eliminate the need for human labor.
-The once driving force behind the sale of advertising space, is now replaced by automated technologies.
+The once driving force behind the sale of digital marketing space is now replaced by automated technologies.
 Not only do these platforms minimize human capital, but they deem to be much more cost efficient and effective.
-SSPs can also guarantee that your advertising inventory will not be devalued or sold at a lower cost simply just to “get rid of the space”.
+SSPs can also guarantee that your advertising inventory will not be devalued or sold at a lower cost simply just to get rid of the space to any media buyer.

 Setting aside funds for an SSP now, will only aid the future well-being of your company.
-Becoming an expert in this form of programmatic advertising is more simple than actually saying the complicated name.
-So do your research, implement a trustworthy supply-side platform into your company, and watch your demand and revenue take flight.
+Becoming an expert in this form of programmatic advertising is simpler than you think.
+Do your research, implement a trustworthy supply-side platform into your company, and watch your demand and revenue take flight.